geobakery/GeospatialAnalyzer/README.md

 * You can also check the [installation guide](/documentation/postgresql-without-install.md) for setting up and PostgreSQL instance for missing administrator rights.
 Guide provides an easy step-by-step instructions for setting up the needed environment.
 * Use the provided docker environment, which will create the needed database + extension + testdata automatically.

+### Add new database support
+If you want to support another database, read more in [Database support](/documentation/database-support.md)

 ## Installation
 Run the following in your shell.
 Command will download and install all needed dependencies and packages.